timescale/docs/promscale/visualize-data/apm-experience.md

     on `Load` to import the dashbaord into Grafana instance.
 1. On importing the dashboard select the `folder` to which you want to add the imported dashboard.
-1. Select the data source from which you want the dashboard to query the data.
+1. If requested, select the data sources from which you want the dashboard to query the data.
     * For APM dashboards select the `TimescaleDB / PostgreSQL` data source as `Promscale-SQL`.
     * For APM dashboards select the `Promscale Jaeger Tracing` data source as `Promscale-Tracing`.
-    * For Promscale metrics select the `Prometheus` data source as `Promscale-PromQL`.

 </procedure>